 We think that yulife is the perfect match for SMEs.
 We provide group life insurance, as well as a wellbeing app for each of our members.
 In the app, your employees will earn yucoin, the wellbeing currency, for healthy activities such as walking and meditating.
 They can then exchange their yucoin for air miles and gift cards from brands like ASOS and Amazon.
 By getting rewarded for their health, your employees will be more motivated to care for their wellbeing.

-If you want to receive more insights into workplace wellbeing, employee benefits and life insurance, sign up to our mailing list:
+Alternatively, if you want to receive more insights into workplace wellbeing, employee benefits and life insurance, sign up to our mailing list:

-Alternatively, if you want to learn more about yulife, click here to book a demo with us.
+If you want to learn more about yulife, click here to book a demo with us.

 sign up to join the yulife mailing list

 Read more posts by this author